Learn how to create a cloud effect in Photoshop using a simple cloud brush and a sky texture with fluffy clouds.

 Add a Color Overlay to the Clouds Background layer, using the color

-Add a Levels adjustment layer to make the Clouds Background lighter.
+Add a Levels adjustment layer to make the Clouds Background lighter in Photoshop.

 2. How to Make a Cloud Brush

 To make this cloud effect, we need to use a cloud brush.
 We will make a simple cloud brush using a Soft Round Brush.

 So pick the Brush Tool and choose a Soft Round Brush from the list of brushes.
 Toggle the Brush panel and click on the Brush Tip Shape to set the Spacing.

 Click on the Shape Dynamics and set the Size Jitter, Angle Jitter, Roundness Jitter, and Minimum Roundness.